 Additional items for use within your exhibition

-Edinburgh Palette can provide you with a fridge, tables, furniture, or other items, should you need them for your opening events or any other part of you exhibit.
+We can also provide you with a fridge, tables, furniture, or other items, should you need them for your opening events or any other part of you exhibit.
 Again, please contact Marcin for a list of what we can offer.

 Tools for Hanging your Exhibition